The Rt Hon Sir Kenneth Keith, 1990, updated 2008, 2017 and 2023

 The Constitution Act 1986

 The Constitution Act 1986 is the principal formal statement of New Zealand's constitutional arrangements.
-The Act first recognises that the Queen - the Sovereign in right of New Zealand - is the Head of State of New Zealand, and that the Governor-General appointed by her is her representative in New Zealand.
+The Act first recognises that the King - the Sovereign in right of New Zealand - is the Head of State of New Zealand, and that the Governor-General appointed by him is his representative in New Zealand.
 Each can, in general, exercise all the powers of the other.

 Parliament - the legislature - consists of the Sovereign and the House of Representatives.
 The members of the House are elected in accordance with the Electoral Act 1993.
 Each Parliament has a term of three years, unless it is earlier dissolved.
 The Governor-General has the power to summon, prorogue and dissolve Parliament.
 After each general election, Parliament is to meet within six weeks of the date fixed for the return of the writs.

 The Constitution Act recognises that Parliament continues to have full power to make laws; a Bill passed by the House becomes law when the Sovereign or Governor-General assents to it.